-The Management Company carries out all three functions of the UCI administration activity.
-In performing the tasks relating to NAV calculation and accounting as well as the client communication function, the Management Company receives support from DWS Beteiligungs GmbH.
+The Management Company carries out the following two functions of the UCI administration activity: (1) the registrar function and (2) the client communication function.
+In performing the tasks relating to the client communication function, the Management Company receives support from DWS Beteiligungs GmbH.

 In performing the tasks relating to the registrar function, the Management Company receives support from State Street Bank International GmbH, Munich.
-State Street Bank International GmbH assumes in particular the tasks of administering the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.
+State Street Bank International GmbH assumes, in particular, the tasks of administering the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.